Double Majors and Simultaneous Degrees

 - If third-year: Both parts of R&C completed to apply.

 - Must be able to complete the degree in 8 total semesters.
-No extensions will be considered.
-See our EGT policies here.
+See information on expected graduation term (EGT) policies.

 - Must apply no later than the 6th semester and be on track to meet Senior Residency requirements.